oracle-quickstart/oci-hpc/README.md

 sleep 1000
 ```

 - cluster-size: Since clusters can be reused, you can decide to only use a cluster of exactly the right size.
 Created cluster will have a feature cluster-size-x.
 You can set the constraint cluster-size-x to make sure this matches and avoid having a 1 node job using a 16 nodes cluster.
+You do not need to set this feature if you don't mind having small jobs running on large clusters.

 - Instance Type: You can specify the OCI instance type that you’d like to run on as a constraint.
 This will make sure that you run on the right shape and also generate the right cluster.
 Instance types are defined in the `/opt/oci-hpc/autoscaling/queues.conf` file in yml format.
 Leave all of the field in there even if they are not used.
 You can define multiple queues and multiple instance type in each queue.
 If you do not select an instance type when creating your job, it will use the default one.